Meera Chandrasekhar

-Dr. Meera Chandrasekhar (Kannada: ಡಾ. ಮೀರಾ ಚಂದ್ರಶೇಖರ್), is a Curators’ Teaching of Physics and Astronomy at the University of Missouri.
+Dr. Meera Chandrasekhar (Kannada: ಡಾ. ಮೀರಾ ಚಂದ್ರಶೇಖರ್; born 1949), is a Curators’ Teaching of Physics and Astronomy at the University of Missouri.
 She was the recipient of the 2014 Baylor University's Robert Foster Cherry Award for Great Teaching.
 Her research focuses on optical spectroscopy of semiconductors and superconductors under pressure.
 Meera has also developed several hands-on physics programs for students in grades 5–12, and summer institutes for K-12 teachers.

 Early life and education

 Chandrasekhar was born in Andhra Pradesh, India into an ethnic Kannadiga family.
 Her father Chandrapal was an officer in the Indian Army, and her mother Kusuma was a housewife.
 Growing up, she lived in several towns and cities across India.
 She is married to H. R. Chandrasekhar, a professor of physics and astronomy at the University of Missouri.
 They have three children.

 Education

 Chandrapal obtained a B.Sc. degree from M. G. M. College, Udupi, in 1968, an M.Sc. from the Indian Institute of Technology, Madras, India.
 She received her Ph.D. at Brown University in 1976.
 After a post-doctoral fellowship at Max Planck Institute for Solid State Research, she arrived at the University of Missouri in 1978, where she is currently a professor in the department of physics and astronomy.